rousgidraph/Construction_management_system/README.md

 1. Do i need _coffee_ while going through this ?
 Ans: Always, you **always** need coffee.:coffee:
 3. Can I use this as my own ?
-Ans:  While this project is mostly my own, contribution are open to all.
+Ans:  While this project is mostly my own, contribution is open to all.
 So, short answer, for fun and personal use yes, for commercial puporses get in touch with me.